BJUT-AIVBD/GVT-URS/README.md

 ## Cite this repository
 If you use this software in your work, please cite it using the following metadata.
-Wensheng Li, Jing Zhang.
+Wensheng Li, Jing Zhang, Jiafeng Li, and Li Zhuo.
 (2023).
-GVT by BJUT-VI&VBD [Computer software]. https://github.com/BJUT-AIVBD/GVT-URS
+GVT-URS by BJUT-AI&VBD [Computer software]. https://github.com/BJUT-AIVBD/GVT-URS